Scaevola, Fan Flowers, Half Flowers, Fairy Fan Flower

 Light: Sun to part shade.

 I found another Scaevola aemula when plant shopping on May 5, 2018.
 This time I found one with a label that read “Scaevola ‘Scalora Brilliant’.
 Most likely that is also what the last one was.
 I decided I would put it in a larger pot instead of planting it in the ground.
 Now we shall see how it does.

-The Fan Flower do well in containers such as hanging baskets which may also be brought inside in the fall for houseplants.
+The Fan Flower does well in containers such as hanging baskets which may also be brought inside in the fall for houseplants.
 Even plants in the ground can be potted up and brought inside.
-Cutting can also be taken in the late summer to overwinter inside.
+Cuttings can also be taken in the late summer to overwinter inside.
 You can also purchase Scaevola seed.

 Scaevola aemula are shrubby, sprawling, evergreen perennials in the native Australian habitat and other species are scattered out in other parts of the world where they mainly grow as prostrate shrubs.

 I will bring a Fan Flower home again someday and give it another shot.